 In 2012, Lyme disease was included as one of the top ten notifiable diseases by the Centers for Disease Control and Prevention (CDC).

-Lyme disease is one of the fastest-growing vector-borne infections in the United States.
-The CDC estimates that there are over 329,000 new cases of Lyme disease each year here in the US.
+Lyme disease is one of the fastest-growing vector-borne infections in the United States with over 400,000 new cases of Lyme disease each year.